18F/handbook/pages/general-information-and-resources/washington-dc.md

 Use [BookIt](https://bookit.gsa.gov) to reserve rooms.
 The TTS space is in the G100 wing.

 - The TTS quiet room is G122B.
-It is unreservable and is first-come, first served.
+It is un-reservable and is first-come, first served.
 - The closest reservable team rooms are G123A and G145m.